-Pelosi’s archdiocese says prominent Catholics who support abortion rights should be denied Communion
+Pelosi’s archbishop says prominent Catholics who support abortion rights should be denied Communion

 Pelosi’s office did not respond to a request for comment, and spokespeople for the archdiocese did not respond to questions about whether Cordileone thinks Pelosi specifically should be barred from Communion.

-The letter — titled “Before I Formed You in the Womb I Knew You” and released Saturday — comes in the run-up to a June gathering of the U.S. Conference of Catholic Bishops, where church leaders will vote on whether to draft a document on the Communion issue.
+The letter — titled “Before I Formed You in the Womb I Knew You” and released Saturday — comes in the run-up to a June gathering of the U.S. Conference of Catholic Bishops (USCCB), where church leaders will vote on whether to draft a document on the Communion issue.

 There have been conflicting reports about the specific subject of the document, and a spokeswoman for the group declined to discuss its potential contents, telling The Washington Post last week that it was still premature.

 The USCCB is influential, but it has no authority over bishops; only the Vatican does.
 Canon law puts Catholics under the direction of their local bishop, and they — along with individual priests — have varying policies about how to deal with politicians who support abortion rights.
-Like Pelosi, some have called on priests to deny Communion to President Biden, who attends Mass regularly.
-Both received Communion at the installation Mass for Pope Francis in 2013, which some Catholics considered an affront.
+As with Pelosi, some have called on priests to deny Communion to President Biden, who attends Mass regularly.
+Both received Communion at the installation Mass for Pope Francis in 2013, and Pelosi received it five years before at a Mass celebrated by Pope Benedict XVI, each time occasioning consternation among some Catholics.

 On the campaign trail in 2019, Biden was reportedly prevented from receiving the Eucharist at a South Carolina church because of his stance on abortion.
-Lately, though, Catholic leaders in both D.C. and Delaware have said they will not deny the president Communion.
+Catholic leaders in both D.C. and Delaware have long said they will not deny the president Communion.

 In January, Pelosi appeared on Hillary Clinton’s podcast and criticized antiabortion supporters of former president Donald Trump for being “willing to sell the whole democracy down the river for that one issue.”
 It gives her “great grief as a Catholic,” she added.